ocaml/dune/MIGRATION.md

 message on startup. `dune` no longer reads `jbuild` or other Jbuidler configuration files but still prints a warning when encountering them.

+At this point, a conflict with newer versions of `dune` will be added to all opam packages that rely on the `jbuilder` binary or Jbuilder configuration files.

 ### January 2020: the jbuilder binary goes away